 Guthrie website: www.guthrietheater.org/

 Lunch: Lunch at Sea Change, the fine dining restaurant located within the Guthrie.Afternoon: Our Guthrie expert prepares you through lecture and discussion for your upcoming evening performance.Dinner: Enjoy some the the fine ethnic cuisine found bountifully in the Twin Cities, at Christos.Evening: Enjoy an outstanding performance at the Guthrie Theater.
-Performance to be announced in June 2013.
+Tonight you will be captivated by ‘My Fair Lady' a hummable, quotable, utterly enjoyable musical.
 Website: www.guthrietheater.orgLodging: Best Western Plus Normandy Inn & SuitesMeals Included: Breakfast, Lunch, Dinner

 Depart by bus then to learn about Frank Gehry's remarkable design of the architectural marvel, the Weisman Art Museum, and view the exciting new addition just completed in 2011 guided by our docent.